4M4R1LD0P/celestia/README.md

 The data provided by NASA was fundamental to the development of this project in two distinct ways:

 Direct Integration via Smart Search: The primary use is the real-time access and presentation of documents from the NASA Technical Reports Server (NTRS) API.
 Our site acts as an intelligent front-end, making NASA's vast repository of scientific and technical reports immediately accessible and searchable using AI.

-Foundational Knowledge and Context: The comprehensive structure, terminology, and content within NASA's open-source databases and reports served as the knowledge base for crafting the System Instruction for the Gemini API.
-This ensured the AI's translation output was always technically accurate and highly optimized for the NTRS API's specific search requirements.

-Documentation Links for Usage:

 [How the NTRS API was integrated](Smart%20Search%20for%20NASA%20-%20Technical%20Reports.pdf)

+Foundational Knowledge and Context: The reports, technical papers, and open datasets provided by NASA served as the foundation for developing the Celestia Space Certification project.
+These materials offered essential insights into aerospace standards, mission documentation practices, and data validation methodologies, ensuring that Celestia’s framework was aligned with real-world space industry requirements and consistent with NASA’s rigorous approach to research and certification.
 [This document includes all NASA files and references used as the basis for the project.](Appendix%20A%20—%20Regulatory%20&%20Technical%20References.pdf)

 # RESUME
 Celestia Certification
 Celestia Certification is a global standard for assessing and certifying the sustainability of space operations.
 It uses a Celestia Space Sustainability Score (CSSS), a quantitative system that ranks organizations based on their responsible orbital practices and sustainable design.
 This is done by evaluating their performance across five categories: Disposal, Design, Operations, Transparency, and Governance.
 The certification's goal is to address the growing problems of orbital congestion and space debris by providing a measurable framework for responsible conduct in space.